suefn/Dashboards/README.md

-This portfolio is dedicated to dashboards I developed inspired by real-world projects I've been doing on Looker Studio as a Data & BI Analyst freelancer.
-Intended to focus on design and data analysis through dataviz.
+This portfolio is dedicated to dashboards I developed inspired by current or past professional experiences.